Dog care in summer

 - Groom them regularly - regular grooming in warmer weather can help brush away any dead or excess hair, leaving your dog with a less dense coat - much better for staying cool!

 - Dogs may also appreciate a paddling pool to splash around in, although not all dogs like water, so there's no need to force them if they don't want to!

 Take a look at one of the dogs in our care enjoying a dip in the water...

 Walking your dog in hot weather

-We've worked with The Outdoor Guide to give dog owners tips for keeping dogs happy and healthy in the hot weather.
+We've worked with The Outdoor Guide to give you tips for keeping your dog happy and healthy in the hot weather.